2nd district of Budapest: Politics

 The current mayor of II.
-District of Budapest is Gergely Örsi (MSZP).
+District of Budapest is Gergely Örsi (independent).

 The District Assembly, elected at the 2019 local government elections, is made up of 21 members (1 Mayor, 14 Individual constituencies MEPs and 6 Compensation List MEPs) divided into this political parties and alliances:

 List of mayors

 Twin towns – sister cities

 2nd district of Budapest is twinned with: